OpenTechSchool/python/turtle.rst

 **Exercise:**

-Take your honeycomb proram and make it easier with loops.
+Take your honeycomb program and make it easier with loops.
 How small can you get it?

 **Solution:**